Where To Drink When You Book The Job

 It’s hard to eat well when you’re waiting for your big break.
 Get the rest of The Actor’s Guide To Eating & Drinking In LA here.

 Little do your friends back home know, voiceover parts pay the best in the business, so your new World of Warcraft contract is definitely something to be celebrated.
 If you’re looking to get a little rowdy in a quintessentially LA environment, go to the Dresden.
-The iconic bar/restaurant in Los Feliz predates the dinosaurs, and while a night of guzzling “blood and sand” cocktails is always a win in our books, the reason you’re really here is Marty & Elayne.
-The iconic jazz duo has been performing nightly here since the 1980s and you deserve being serenaded by their silky vocals tonight.
+The iconic bar/restaurant in Los Feliz predates the dinosaurs, and while a night of guzzling “blood and sand” cocktails is always a win in our books, the reason you’re really here is the live music.
+Sadly, Marty Roberts from the iconic cabaret duo, Marty & Elayne, passed in January 2022, but even so, a night at The Dresden will always be a memorable one.

 This is a game changer.
 The objectively terrible pilot you shot in the spring just got picked up by CBS, and now you’re officially a network actor.
 Time for Sunset Tower.
 The iconic hotel bar on the Sunset Strip is where you go to commingle with old and young Hollywood, drink strong cocktails, and gossip about publicists.
 If that sounds like a nightmare to you, know that it’s not nearly as intimidating as it sounds.